If 5% of our 1.7million web

 Or Text 'YPTE05 £2' to 70070 to donate

 Common Dormouse: Muscardinus Avellanarius

-Distribution: found mainly in southern counties from Cornwall to Kent northwards to Herefordshire.
-They are occasionally recorded in the north and Wales but not found in Scotland.
+Distribution: found mainly in southern counties from Cornwall to Kent northwards to Herefordshire and into Wales.
+They are occasionally recorded in the north but not found in Scotland.

 Habitat: deciduous woodland with plenty of scrub and undergrowth resulting from coppicing (cutting trees and woody shrubs to ground level periodically to provide wood for various purposes).

 Description: chubby build; bright golden-brown colour with creamy-white underparts.
 Large, prominent, shiny, black eyes and small, rounded ears.
 Fluffy tail.

 Size: head and body about 70mm (2in); tail of similar length.
 Adult weighs about 17g (weight of two £1 coins) and up to 40g at the start of hibernation.

 Life-span: up to 5 years in the wild; 6 years in captivity.